 Led by Sandeep Dasgupta

 Reconstructing a rich program representation from native machine code for software components that are only available in machine code form.
-Although there are several systems for translating machine code to a compiler IR, we require rich variable and type information, which most such systems are unable to provide.
+Richness includes extracting variable and type information from binary.
+Another related goal is to defining correct semantics of x86 instruction.

 Led by Vikram Adve and Tom Chen